siyegen/Billboard-Hunger/README.txt

 Billboard Hunger
 =====================
 Purpose:
-Give 40 musical artists, what would be the quickest route to get from one of them to another?
+Given 40 musical artists, what would be the quickest route to get from one of them to another?

 What's going on: